oliverde8/php-etl/README.md

 Each of these framework/cms's have their own way of handling the database.
 I do plan to make a Symfony bundle at one point which could have doctrine extractor.

-* **Is there a validaiton of the chain configuration ?**
+* **Is there a validation of the chain configuration ?**
-Yes sir there is. you will get an error like this :
+Yes there is. you will get an error like this :
 ```
 There was an error building the operation 'simple-grouping' :
  - "grouping-key" : This field is missing.